Kanchrapara: Location

 Kanchrapara is located at 22.56°N 88.26°E. It has an average elevation of 10 metres (32 feet).

 Kanchrapara is bounded by Kalyani and Gayespur in Nadia district on the north, Jayanpur, Palladaha, Kampa, Srotribati, Chandua and Jetia on the east and Halisahar on the south and west.
 Bijpur is a neighbourhood in Kanchrapara.

 96% of the population of Barrackpore subdivision (partly presented in the map alongside) lives in urban areas.
 In 2011, it had a density of population of 10,967 per km2 The subdivision has 16 municipalities and 24 census towns.

 For most of the cities/ towns information regarding density of population is available in the Infobox.
 Population data is not available for neighbourhoods.
 It is available for the entire municipal area and thereafter ward-wise.

 All places marked on the map are linked in the full-screen map.

 Neighbourhoods

 Kanchrapara railway station is in the city's north-east.
 On its Western Side lies the Greater Kanchrapara.
 One enters its central market area through the Station Road, which is a two-lane road.
 Then is the central roundabout of the city, the city's heart – Gandhi More.
 One road from Gandhi More leads to the 1.5 km long Workshop Road off to the esteemed Kanchrapara Railway Workshop towards the south and another road, Kabi Guru Rabindra Path, which is a 4 km long main road running westwards from Gandhi More till it merges with Rani Rashmoni Ghat Road, at Bagmore, the city's westernmost locality.
-Along the KGR Path, in the order of their increasing distance from the Kanchrapara Station, the major neighbourhoods are Gandhi More-Mondal Bazar Chottor, Moti Bazar Chottor, Kalinagar, Gyan Mukul School Chottor, Shri Laxmi Cinema More, Kanchrapara College More, Litchubagan, Joramandir, Milannagar, Kumore Para, and finally Bagmore.

 The Eastern Side of the Station is called Little Kanchrapara or Gram (Rural) Kanchrapara.
 Here lies Kampa Panchayat, which houses the Kanchrapara Airfield and the Indian Army Camp.
 Nearby is Jonepur, which is home to a significant minority Christian population.